sandialabs/quest_planning/README.md

 - **Optimization for Grid Decarbonization:** Leverages a Pyomo-based optimization model to find the optimal mix of generation, transmission, and storage to meet long-term grid decarbonization goals or similar policies.

 - **Energy Storage System Evaluation:** Designed to evaluate a broad range of energy storage technologies and their role in the optimal mix of generation required to meet the decarbonization goals.
-Users are able to define energy storage tehnologies based on power and energy capacity cost, asset lifetime, round-trip efficiency, and other operational characteristics.
+Users are able to define energy storage technologies based on power and energy capacity cost, asset lifetime, round-trip efficiency, and other operational characteristics.

 - **Model Flexibility:** Supports various scenarios and sensitivity analyses to explore different investment portfolios and pathways.